-Part of what makes cravings seem so terrifying is that they remind us of the all too simple infrastructure that our worlds are built upon.
+Part of what makes cravings seem so terrifying is that they remind us of the all-too-simple infrastructure that our worlds are built upon.

 One decision can make or break the new life you’ve built for yourself.

 With that in mind, check out the following tips to help you cope when unexpected urges take over.
 Additionally, consider the skills you learned when in treatment and what it took to get you through detoxification.
 What worked well for you?
 What didn’t?
-If any of the following tips feel promising, write them down or gather any necessary supplies so that you’ll be ready when a craving hits or if you get put into a triggering situation.
+If any of the following tips feel promising, write them down and gather any necessary supplies so that you’ll be ready when a craving hits or if you get put into a triggering situation.

 Build a Support System